 As a nonprofit organization, it is important to be up-to-date on the most recent changes to revenue recognition.
 The new standards outlined in recent years are now creating an impact that has significantly changed how revenue should be recognized.
-This guide will explain the most important aspects of the new revenue recognition standards and how they apply to nonprofit organizations.
+This guide will explain the most important aspects of the new revenue recognition standards and how they apply to different types of nonprofit organizations.

 What Is Revenue Recognition?